Ludia unveils Jurassic World Alive mobile game

 Dinosaurs are coming to life once again.
 Ludia and NBCUniversal announced that they will publish Jurassic World Alive as a location-based game on mobile devices in the coming weeks.

-NBCUniversal’s Universal division licensed the Jurassic Park franchise to Montreal’s mobile game publisher Ludia in advance of the film Jurassic World: Fallen Kingdom, which arrives in theaters on June 22.
+NBCUniversal’s Universal worked in a co-publishing deal with Montreal’s mobile game publisher Ludia in advance of the film Jurassic World: Fallen Kingdom, which arrives in theaters on June 22.
+The two companies are co-publishing the title.

 The game taps the same kind of location-based technology popularized in games like Niantic’s Pokemon Go, which has generated more than $1 billion in revenues.